Encapsulated Rings

 Seal extrusion happens when excessive pressure pushes the ring out of its groove.
 This can occur if the seal is operating beyond its pressure limits or if the groove design is incorrect.
 In such cases, replacing the seal or improving the sealing setup may be necessary for reliable operation.

-TRISUN encapsulated rings are more than just sealing components—they are engineered solutions designed to deliver reliable, leak-free performance in the most demanding industrial environments.
+TRISUN encapsulated o-rings are more than just sealing components—they are engineered solutions designed to deliver reliable, leak-free performance in the most demanding industrial environments.
 With advanced PTFE ring technology, including PFA encapsulated and FEP encapsulated silicone options, these sealing solutions are built using high-quality ring material combinations for superior durability.

 Engineered for exceptional chemical and temperature resistance, TRISUN encapsulated O-rings perform reliably even in aggressive media and extreme thermal conditions.
 Their robust construction ensures long service life, reduced maintenance, and maximum operational efficiency.